eaguilarjz/vondo-docs/en/profile.md

 ### Email address

 Your email is shown read-only.
-It's the address you registered with and the destination for security messages (password reset links, verification, MFA recovery codes), billing emails (invoices, receipts, trial reminders), and anything else important.
+It's the address you registered with and the destination for security messages (password reset codes, verification codes, MFA recovery codes), billing emails (invoices, receipts, trial reminders), and anything else important.

 > **Need to change your email?** This isn't supported through the UI yet.
 Contact support if you need to update it.